sivahuang77/citrux-cli/docs/tools/mcp-server.md

 systems and data sources.
 MCP servers act as a bridge between the Gemini model and your local environment or other services like APIs.

-An MCP server enables the Gemini CLI to:
+An MCP server enables the Citrux CLI to:

 - **Discover tools:** List available tools, their descriptions, and parameters through standardized schema definitions.